 From 2012-2014 SMF produced nine-concerts that highlighted over 230 local musicians.
 Two of those festivals showcased high school students and their band/choir directors from Siloam Springs, Ozark Academy, and Gentry.

 One of the special projects SMF has taken on has been to give young musicians with long-term music ambitions a chance to perform a concerto (solo) with a chamber orchestra, something they may never get a chance to do otherwise in their lifetime.
 Michael Allard, bassoonist, was the first, performing Vivaldi’s Bassoon Concerto.
 After getting a Bachelor’s degree in Bassoon Performance at DePaul and his Masters at SMU, he is now a bassoonist for the Houston Grand Opera Orchestra.

 Deborah Caldwell will be the next to have this honor.
 She earned a Doctorate in Trumpet Performance at the University of Georgia, and now teaches Instrumental Studies at Erskine College in South Carolina.
-She is also a member of the Kings Brass, a traveling sacred music brass ensemble that gives concerts along the east coast.
-She will be performing Hummel’s Trumpet Concerto, perhaps in the SMF Fall Concert in November.
+She was also a member of the Kings Brass last year, a traveling sacred music brass ensemble that gives concerts along the east and west coasts.
+She will be performing Hummel’s Trumpet Concerto in the SMF Fall Concert on Sunday, November 13, 2022.

-More young musicians will be considered to continue this tradition.
+More quality young musicians will be considered to continue this highly valued tradition.